Frequently Asked Questions

 Are there ways to cover the cost of music therapy sessions?

 Music therapy is not usually covered by health care and extended health care plans.
-There are some exceptions, such as Worksafe BC, ICBC and funding for autism.
+There are some exceptions, such as Worksafe BC, ICBC and funding for autistic children after 6 years of age.

-MTABC is part of the Task Group for Counsellor Regulation in BC.
+MTABC is part of the Federation of Associations for Counselling Therapists in BC.
 This group is lobbying the BC government for music therapists and other counselors and therapists to be regulated under the Health Professions Act.
-Once this is approved, it is anticipated that music therapy services will be approved under private insurance plans.
+Once this is approved, it is anticipated that music therapy services could be approved under private insurance plans.

 Funding for children with autism